This is the biggest empowerment website on earth: 1,000,000 web pages - Great Secrets Shortcuts -- free for life |

 What will your answer be?
 You can dramatically impact your health, your relationships, your sex life, or earn limitless thousands of dollars by putting it in writing within the next 60 seconds and I promise you you'll be travelling right through a full 15 to 20 percent of turning it into reality.
 Just from the act of focusing with a pen and paper.
 A dream with a date is no longer a dream.
 It is now, in business at least, as well as sports, education, entertainment, and more, called a goal.

-The Great Shortcuts Pathway should acknowledge, in all fairness, the statistically-supported data that only seven out of every one hundred people are smart enough to do it.
+The Great Secrets Shortcuts should acknowledge, in all fairness, the statistically-supported data that only seven out of every one hundred people are smart enough to do it.
 That's the simultaneously funny and tragic part: we don't mean smart enough to accomplish it.
 We already know that anyone smart enough to understand these words is smart enough to accomplish it.
 No, we mean smart enough to shut up and do it, even if it's chickenscratch handwriting on a restaurant napkin.

 One of the very few things I've found to be impossible is something that I would love to see you try and successfully deny or refute.
 I have found it impossible to find a single role model, any superstar you are capable of naming in any human pursuit from science or entertainment to any other field of endeavor; in all of the world's history, who didn't FIRST and repeatedly, experience tragedy and/or massive screw-ups.